AstunTechnology/geonetwork-snippets/README.md

 	<section xpath="/gmd:MD_Metadata/gmd:dataQualityInfo" or="dataQualityInfo"
 	       in="/gmd:MD_Metadata"/>

-If your element **is** explicitly defined then you need to change the definition of it to include the angular directive. eg:
+If your element **is** explicitly defined then you need to change the definition of it to include the angular directive, eg:

 	<action type="add" btnLabel="addAccessConstraints" name="addAccessConstraints" or="resourceConstraints"
                   in="/gmd:MD_Metadata/gmd:identificationInfo/gmd:MD_DataIdentification" addDirective="data-gn-directory-entry-selector">

-See https://github.com/AstunTechnology/iso19139.gemini23/tree/3.10.x/src/main/plugin/iso19139.gemini23/layout/config-editor.xml for examples of this being applied.

 ### Add snippet to directory